seanrcollings/arc/docs/docs/usage/command-parameters.md

 ### Notes
 - If no default value is given, the argument is required.

-### Arguments to `arc.Argument()`
+### Arguments to `#!python arc.Argument()`
-- `name: str`: The name that will be used the the param on the command line
+- `#!python name: str`: The name that will be used the the param on the command line
-- `default: Any`: The default value for the param
+- `#!python default: Any`: The default value for the param
-- `description: str`: A string that documents the use / purpose of the parameter.
+- `#!python  description: str`: A string that documents the use / purpose of the parameter.
 Will be used in `--help` documentation
-- `callback: Callable`: a function which will be called with the parsed value from the command line
+- `#!python  callback: Callable`: a function which will be called with the parsed value from the command line
+- `#!python complete: CompletionFunc`: a function which will be called to provide [completions](./shell-completions.md) for the parameter.
+This argument will superscede completions for the parameters type

 ## `arc.Option`